 After selecting a file, use the drop-down to select what level in the PDF/VT file defines a record in your data.
 The names of the levels are taken from the PDF/VT file itself.
-(See "About PDV/VT files" on the next page.)
+(See "About PDV/VT files" below.)